 The Amsterdam Sculpture Route is an open air exhibition of monumental sculptures in public areas just south of the centre of Amsterdam.
-The 5th the International Sculpture Route Amsterdam ARTZUID 2017 is from 19 May until 17 September, 2017.
+The 6th the International Sculpture Route Amsterdam ARTZUID takes place in the summer 2019.
 Amsterdam Sculpture Route is free to visit.

 Participating international artists: Cristóbal Gabarrón; Ryszard Winiarski; Arne Quinze; Miquel Barceló; Kurt Ryslavy.